Updated email metrics

 - Trend exports: the daily aggregation uses UTC

-All responses shown on this page are attributed to the launch date of the campaign, regardless of when they happened (the default period for tracking campaign responses is 25 months).
+All responses shown on this page are attributed to the launch date of the campaign, regardless of when they happened.
+(Campaign responses are tracked at least for the duration of the previous year.)

 - Campaign launch date: Sep 1, 2021